 Briquettes, because of their uniform size and shape, are more predictable because they burn evenly.
 This makes them great for low and slow smoking.

 That said, you can use your chimney to light either.
 When lighting lump, just keep a few things in mind:

 - Lump tends to light quicker than briquettes

 - After loading your chimney, look to see if many smaller pieces fell through the bottom.
 These can usually be scooped up and placed back on top.

 - If cooking hot and fast, add more charcoal than you otherwise would if you were using briquettes.
 I find that since lump burns faster, by the time the coals on top are lit, you’ve completely burned through some of the coal at the bottom.

-How do you light your fire?
-Do you use lighter fluid, or have you been using a charcoal chimney for years now?
+How do you light your charcoal fire?
+Do you use lighter fluid, or have you been using a chimney starter for years now?

 If the former, does this article make you want to put down the fluid and pick up a chimney?
 It really is one of our favorite grilling tools, making lighting a grill so easy, quick, and consistent time after time.

 Thank you for making it to the end of my guide on how to use a charcoal chimney starter.
 If you have any questions or any further tips or advice on this topic, please do drop a comment below.
 I will reply to every question or comment.